Anthony Rizzo Player Props: Yankees vs. Athletics

 Anthony Rizzo At The Plate

-- Rizzo has an OPS of .839, fueled by an OBP of .374 to go with a slugging percentage of .465.
-All three of those stats lead New York hitters this season.

-- Among the qualifying batters in baseball, he ranks 46th in batting average, 38th in on-base percentage, and 64th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 28th, his on-base percentage ranks 28th, and he is 58th in the league in slugging.

-- Rizzo will look to extend his five-game hitting streak.
-He's batting .333 with one homer over the course of his last outings.
+- Rizzo will look to extend his seven-game hitting streak.
+He's batting .333 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.